 If your house is listed, or you are in a conservation area, you are likely to need consent to remove all or part of the front wall.
-Boundaries are often as old as your house, and walls and railings have historic and architectural value.
+Boundary structures are often as old as your house, and walls and railings have historic and architectural value.
 Some boundaries and gateways are listed in their own right.
 Repair is usually better than replacement, and keeping old gates, fences and walls will conserve the character of your house, garden and the street.

 If you intend to build a new wall or fence, you need planning permission if your house is listed, or if it’s required by an Article 4 Direction in a conservation area.
 For other situations, you need permission for anything over one metre high next to a public highway or over two metres high elsewhere.
 There is more information on the government's Planning Portal: Fences, Walls and Gates.

 If you want to cut down or lop a tree protected by a tree preservation order (TPO) or a tree in a conservation area you must notify your local planning authority first.
 If you are worried that a tree is endangering your house, a tree professional can assess the tree’s condition, or check that the roots are not a problem.

 Think about wildlife and avoid work to trees and hedges in the nesting season.
-Some animal species are protected, and you will need advice if bats are going to be affected.
+Some animal species are protected, and you will need advice if bats might be affected.
 For information on trees and hedges see the government's Planning Portal: Trees and Hedges.

 If you live in an area where there is important archaeology and you intend to make changes to your garden, first check with your local planning authority or Historic England to see if it is on the Register of Historic Parks and Gardens or designated as a scheduled monument and whether any controls apply - for example, where works such as earth-moving/landscaping is being proposed.